Convergence to line and surface energies in nematic liquid crystal colloids with external magnetic field: Preliminaries

 \paragraph{Cartesian products and induced mappings.} In the case of finite mass flat chains $A,B$ (or one of the two chains having finite mass \emph{and} finite boundary mass), it is possible to define the product $A\times B$ (by polyhedral approximation), see e.g.\ \cite[Sec.
 6]{Fleming1966}.
 In particular, it is always possible to define $[0,1]\times B$.
 For $U\subset\mathbb{R}^n,V\subset\mathbb{R}^m$ open sets and a Lipschitz function $f:U\rightarrow V$, one can define an induced mapping $f_\#$ on the level of flat chains, i.e.\ for a flat chain $A$ supported in $U$, $f_\#A$ is a flat chain supported in $V$ (see \cite[Sec.
 5]{Fleming1966} and \cite[Sec.
 2 and 3]{Federer1960}).

-\paragraph{Generic properties and Thom transversality theorem.} A property of an object (such as a function or a set) that can be achieved by an arbitrarily small perturbation of the object is called generic.
-In this work we encounter two such properties: Two dimensional planes have the generic property of not containing a fixed single point (can be achieved by shifting normal to the plane).
-The second one is that smooth maps intersect a submanifold transversely.
+\paragraph{Generic properties and Thom transversality theorem.} A property of an object (such as a function or a set) that can be achieved by an arbitrarily small perturbation of the object is called \emph{generic}.
+Examples are properties that hold in an ``almost everywhere'' measure theoretic sense or that are true on a dense subset.
+In this work we encounter two such properties: Two dimensional planes \emph{generically} do not contain a fixed single point (can be achieved by shifting normal to the plane).
+The second one is that a smooth map $f:M\rightarrow N$ \emph{generically} intersects a submanifold $S\subset N$ transversely i.e.\ $\dx f(T_xM)+T_{f(x)}S = T_{f(x)}N$ for all points $x\in f^{-1}(S)$.
 The latter will be used to apply Thom's transversality theorem \cite{Thom1956} in the form given in \cite[Thm.
 2.7]{Hirsch1976}.